 brings al the elements together…in one satisfying super-sized composition…

+In all, another major step forward for Univers Zero.”
 “If there’s a group on our planet who constantly roams dark

 territories, it must be Univers Zero… They are a group which has